 The next step of setting up a Citation Tracker report involves selecting your General Settings.
 Here’s an overview of the 'General Settings' section, which highlights what’s required for each field:

 Which Location is this report for?: Here, you can select the location for this Citation Report — this will be automatically populated if the Location already exists.

 Do you want this report to be available on an external URL?: You can publish this report to an external URL (outside brightlocal.com), which makes it easy to share with clients and others who don't have a BrightLocal login.
-Reports are published to an anonymous URL (localmarketingreports.com) and can be white-labeled with your existing white-label profile.
+Reports are published to an anonymous URL (localmarketingreports.com) and can be white-labelled with your existing white-label profile.